aatarasoff/linkerd-easyauth/README.md

 | 2.11.x          | 0.1.0 - 0.4.0    |
 | 2.12.x          | \>= 0.5.0        |

-New `AuthorizationPolicy` are supported since `0.6.0`.
+New `AuthorizationPolicy` is supported since `0.6.0`.

-New `HTTPRoute` are in WIP.
+New `HTTPRoute` is in WIP.
 Its support will be soon.

 ## How to use it